St. Louis unemployment returns to record-low 3.3 percent

-Metro St. Louis unemployment fell to 3.3 percent in August, equal to the lowest the rate has been in at least 30 years.
+Metro St. Louis unemployment fell to 3.3 percent in August, equal to the lowest rate in at least 30 years.

 The metro-area jobless rate, as seasonally adjusted by the St. Louis Federal Reserve Bank, had also been at 3.3 percent between for three months last year before ticking up slightly.
 The rate was 3.4 percent in July.